-7.2.13 Biodiversity should be a consideration in all planning decisions not just those affecting designated sites.
-Policy LPD18 states that development should firstly, avoid adversely affecting national and local designated nature conservation sites, priority habitats and species by using alternative sites or layout designs.
+- 7.2.13 Biodiversity should be a consideration in all planning decisions not just those affecting designated sites.
+Policy LPD 18 states that development should firstly, avoid adversely affecting national and local designated nature conservation sites, priority habitats and species by using alternative sites or layout designs.
 Where this is not possible, and the need for and benefit of the proposed development outweighs the need to safeguard the nature conservation of the site, habitat or species, the impact upon the wildlife site, habitat or species should be adequately mitigated.
 If the impact on the wildlife feature cannot be sufficiently mitigated or there are residual adverse effects after mitigation, as a last resort the impact should be compensated for.
-Where this is not possible, and the need for and benefit of the proposed development outweighs the need to safeguard the nature conservation of the site, habitat, or species, the impact upon the wildlife site, habitat or species should be adequately mitigated.
-In considering whether justification for the development outweighs the biodiversity value or other value of the site the latter considerations may, for example, include the landscape value of the site or public enjoyment of the site.

-7.2.14 For designated sites, the level of protection given to the site will relate to its significance as informed by its position in the hierarchy.
+In considering whether justification for the development outweighs the biodiversity value or other value of the site the latter considerations may, for example, include the landscape value of the site or public enjoyment of the site. - 7.2.14 For designated sites, the level of protection given to the site will relate to its significance as informed by its position in the hierarchy.
 SSSIs and other national and international sites will be given significant protection.
 Where development cannot be avoided and the proposed development is likely to affect biodiversity directly or indirectly, an appropriate ecological assessment and advice from Natural England will be required.
-For SSSIs planning permission will only be granted in exceptional circumstances, where alternatives have been ruled out and significant benefits have been identified which clearly outweigh the negative impacts on the SSSI.

-7.2.15 An appropriate ecological assessment will be required to identify any potential impacts either directly or indirectly and set out any avoidance and mitigation measures to inform the planning decision including recommendations on appropriate planning conditions.
-For locally designated sites, proposals which would have a negative impact that would significantly undermine its nature conservation value and its role within the wider ecological/geological network should not be permitted unless there is an overriding need for the development.
+For SSSIs planning permission will only be granted in exceptional circumstances, where alternatives have been ruled out and significant benefits have been identified which clearly outweigh the negative impacts on the SSSI. - 7.2.15 An appropriate ecological assessment will be required to identify any potential impacts either directly or indirectly and set out any avoidance and mitigation measures to inform the planning decision including recommendations on appropriate planning conditions.
+For locally designated sites, proposals which would have a negative impact that would significantly undermine its nature conservation value and its role within the wider ecological/geological network should not be permitted unless there is an overriding need for the development. - 7.2.16 Where there is a reasonable likelihood of protected species present or priority habitats and/or species, surveys to determine the presence or absence should be conducted by a suitably qualified ecologist.
+Surveys and mitigation proposals should be in line with current national standards26.

-- 7.2.16 Where there is a reasonable likelihood of protected species present or priority habitats and/or species, surveys to determine the presence or absence should be conducted by a suitably qualified ecologist.
-Surveys and mitigation proposals should be in line with current national standards26. - 7.2.17 However, in the case of ancient woodland or veteran trees which are an irreplaceable asset, then compensation should not form part of the assessment of the merits of the proposal.
+- 7.2.17 However, in the case of ancient woodland or veteran trees which are an irreplaceable asset, then compensation should not form part of the assessment of the merits of the proposal.
 The Borough Council will need to be satisfied that the need for development clearly outweighs the loss of ancient woodland. - 7.2.18 Biodiversity offsetting is a process by which conservation activities designed to deliver biodiversity benefits in compensation for losses are delivered against measurable outcomes.
-The Government has produced a consultation paper on its policy on biodiversity offsetting and will be publishing further guidance on this in future.
-The consultation paper is based on a review of evidence and a biodiversity piloting exercise launched in 2012 which includes Nottinghamshire.
-Whilst initially lasting for two years, these pilots have been extended and developers in the pilot areas who are required through planning policy to provide compensation for biodiversity losses may opt to do this through offsetting.
 A national pilot was run between 2012 and 2014, which included Nottinghamshire; an evaluation of the pilot was published in 2016.
 Whilst biodiversity offsetting has not been formally adopted by government, developers who need to provide compensation for biodiversity losses may opt to do this through offsetting.
-If this offsetting option is chosen, then developers can either provide the offset themselves or use an offset provider.
-More information on offsetting is available from the Department for Environment Food and Rural Areas and also on Nottinghamshire County Council's website.

-7.2.19 Wherever possible, measures to deliver biodiversity enhancements should be incorporated into developments.
-This can include but not necessarily be limited to:-

-- the use of native species of trees and shrubs and wildflower seed in landscaping proposals; - the provision of water attenuation ponds designed to have wildlife value; and - the provision of bat and bird boxes integrated into the fabric of new buildings.
+If this offsetting option is chosen, then developers can either provide the offset themselves or use an offset provider. - 7.2.19 Wherever possible, measures to deliver biodiversity enhancements should be incorporated into developments.
+This can include but is not necessarily limited to:- - the use of native species of trees and shrubs and wildflower seed in landscaping proposals; - the provision of water attenuation ponds designed to have wildlife value; and - the provision of bat and bird boxes integrated into the fabric of new buildings.

-ACS Policy 16: Green Infrastructure, Parks and Open Space
+• ACS Policy 16: Green Infrastructure, Parks and Open Space